josephJaoNasser/multi-output-image-compressor-js/README.md

 # multi-output-image-compressor-js
 Compress an image/s multiple times.
 This compressor returns multiple images resized to small, medium, and large.
 Compressing a single image also returns a "tiny" variant, along with the small, medium and large images.

+The codes below also show an example on how to upload to mongodb using gridfs stream

 ### Download the code to see how it works or if you want to modify the Sharp JS parameters or the code itself

 ## Dependencies